federicomariamassari/udacity-rsend/projects/p2/p2-go-chase-it.md

 ## Building the Project

-Step into `catkin_ws` and run:
+With `catkin_ws` as current directory, run:

 ```bash
 catkin_make
 ```

-Among the others, this command will create folders `build` and `devel`, the latter containing the `setup.bash` script which you may need to source in each new terminal window in order to run ROS-related commands.
+Among the others, this command will create folders `build` and `devel`, the latter containing the `setup.bash` script which you may need to source in each new terminal window in order to run ROS-related statements.

 ## Running the Project